ramonaharrison/ar-workshop/slides.md

 # Snap a photo

-The app already includes a `CameraHelper.kt` class.
+The app already includes a `CameraHelper` class.
 Let's wire it up so that when the button is clicked, we take a photo.

 ```kotlin
     private lateinit var camera: CameraHelper